Bauchi Emirate: Fall

-The emirate remained under Fula rule until 1902 when a British expedition occupied the capital without fighting.
+The emirate remained under the Caliphate until 1902 when a British expedition occupied the capital without fighting.
 The British abolished the slave trade, which had flourished until then, and appointed a new emir, who died a few months later.
 In 1904 the emir who had succeeded took the oath of allegiance to the British crown.

 Emirs

 Rulers of the Bauchi state, titled Lamido, were: